 Anyway, today I got the slooooooow train from Carlisle down to Ravenglass, and the start of Hadrian’s Cycleway.
 It heads up along the west coast from here round to Bowness; thence to Carlisle (the bit I did yesterday); and then on along the course of the Wall, or actually avoiding it most of the time, to Newcastle.

-With their copious amounts of hot water, squeaky-clean sanitation, excellent plumbing and top-quality artworks, they put me in mind of my guesthouse room, which had none of those.
+With their copious hot water, squeaky-clean sanitation, excellent plumbing and top-quality artworks, they put me in mind of my guesthouse room, which had none of those.

 Stopping to admire the ford at Ravenglass – and take the footbridge alternative instead – I headed up Hadrian’s.
 The first few miles are a real mix of surfaces: there’s soft sand, clonky concrete, lopsided flags, harsh dirt tracks and rumbly plastic lattice.
 But then Hadrian’s settles down, and it’s good (and mostly flat) surfaces, the majority smooth asphalt railtrail.